Duryard Valley Clinic, 5 High Croft, Exeter EX4 4JQ

 – Those with Covid-19 symptoms or who have tested positive.
 You must stay at home and cannot attend my practice for a minimum of 10 days.

 – Those who have had non-socially distanced contact with a person exhibiting Covid-19 symptoms eg a partner.
-You must remain at home for 14 days, beginning with the day on which the first person fell ill.
+You must remain at home for 14 days, from the date of your last contact.

 – Those who are in temporary quarantine after returning from abroad.

 – Those who have been asked by NHS test & trace, to self-isolate.